 A map of the sculpture currently on view on campus is available.

-The Stamps Reading Room in Baker Library also houses the HBS Art & Artifacts Book Collection, which contains books and exhibition catalogues about artists that are represented in the HBS Art & Artifacts Collection, Schwartz Art Collection, and C. Ludens Ringnes Sculpture Collection, as well as artists who have been featured in temporary exhibitions at HBS.
+The Stamps Reading Room in Baker Library houses the HBS Art Book Collection, which contains books and exhibition catalogues on artists that are represented in the Schwartz Art Collection, C. Ludens Ringnes Sculpture Collection, and HBS Art & Artifacts Collection, as well as publications on artists who have been featured in temporary exhibitions at HBS.